 If you have never heard of Tsutaya, it’s one of the biggest video and book chains in Japan.

-I never thought I would say seeing DVDs, CDs, and Vinyl records would be refreshing, but since most media is digital now, it was definitely a nice change of pace to see this collection.
+I never thought I would say seeing DVDs, CDs, and Vinyl records would be refreshing, but since most media is digital now, it was a nice change of pace to see this collection.

-Just like reading a physical book instead of reading its Kindle version, there is nothing like picking up a DVD or CD and reading the back label to see what the movie and CD is all about.
+Just like reading a physical book instead of reading its Kindle version, there is nothing like picking up a DVD or CD and reading the back label to see what the movie and CD are all about.